Breeders Crown 3YO Colt & Gelding Trot

-The Breeders 3yo Colt & Gelding Trot is a harness racing event for Standardbred trotters.
-It is one part of an annual Breeders Crown series of twelve races for both Standardbred trotters and Pacers.
+The Breeders 3yo Colt & Gelding Trot is a harness racing event for three-year-old Standardbred maletrotters.
+It is one part of an annual Breeders Crown series of twelve races for both Standardbred trotters and pacers.
 First run in 1985, it is contested over a distance of one mile.
 Race organizers have awarded the event to various racetracks across North America.
-The 2017 race will be held at Hoosier Park in Anderson, Indiana, United States.

 Historical race events

 In 2010, Pocono Downs became the first venue to host all 12 events on a single night.